RobinChen121/robinchen121.github.io-12/elements.md

 aside: true
 ---

 In recent years, my research focuses on supply chain financing in lot sizing problems.
-I also
+I also did some work in traditional inventory management and routing problems.

+### Journal publications

 * An item
 * An item